alexandergerber/courses-tsa/chapter2.md

 ```

 The imported data contains more than just one time series.
-We are only interested in the daily closing prices.
+Find out of which components the dataset consists.

 `@instructions`
-- Use `str()` to find of which variables the imported dataset consists of
+- Use `head()` to get a numerical overview
-- Then assign
+- Use `plot()` to get a graphical overview

 `@hint`